-The centerpiece of event-driven architecture is a queue — made easier now that Amazon SQS can trigger AWS Lambda functions
+The centerpiece of event-driven architecture is a queue — made easier now that Amazon SQS can trigger AWS Lambda functions.

-For those that follow some of my prior posts, you probably know that I am a huge fan of event-driven patterns.
+You probably know that I am a huge fan of event-driven patterns.
 Instead of waiting and polling for changes, actions happen when changes in the system occur.

 We have talked about this architectural pattern for years — but until recently, it was more of a theoretical idea rather than a simple-to-implement pattern.